mantidproject/documents/Project-Management/ILL/Instrument_Definitions/IN6/IN6_Geometry.md

 ### Detector Positions

-Using a right handed coordinate spherical coordinate system with r, &theta; and &phi; as shown (not used in the normal way!).
+Using a right handed coordinate with r, &theta; and &phi; as shown (not used as spherical coordinates!). r is the distance to the detector, &theta; the angle the detector makes to the +z axis and &phi; the angle to the x-z plane.

 The beam direction is +z, and sample at r = 0.